pseastham-certara/certaracss/README.md

 :::
 ```

+You can use the test file `certaracss_test.Rmd` in this repository to test whether your package was installed correctly.

 ## Troubleshooting

 If the package isn't working as expected, please first check that you are loading the library within a chunk that has `results='asis'`, e.g.